Quick Summary

 Creating routes for Books tables

-Let’s create routes for the Books table.
-These routes will allow users to retrieve all the Books in the database and delete them.
-We will also implement a mandatory check to verify the users having valid tokens can only perform any API requests.
+After creating all the routes for the users, let’s create routes for the Books table.
+These routes will allow users to retrieve and delete all the books in the database.
+We will also implement a mandatory check to verify that users with valid tokens can only perform API requests.

 Define a route for all the registered users to create a new book.
 The following code creates a route to meet this requirement: